 The next step will depend on if you are applying from inside or outside the United States.
 If inside, you would apply for an adjustment of status with the United States Citizenship and Immigration Service (USCIS).
 If outside, you must undergo consular processing at a U.S. Department of State consulate.

 You then go to a biometrics appointment to provide your fingerprints, photographs, and signature.
-You may also have to pay a fee for your Green Card.
+You may also have to pay an application fee.

 Next, you will have an interview.
 Upon completion of the interview, the USCIS will review your application and make a decision.
 It could take up to 90 days to receive your Green Card.

-- Help you avoid application mistakes: We will help you fill out the applications and other paperwork necessary for your Green Card.
+- Help you avoid application mistakes: We will help you fill out the applications and other paperwork necessary for filing.
 Any mistake could result in rejection or a delay.
 It’s important that you include all of the information and that it is accurate.

-- Use our experience: We understand immigration law, and we will use that knowledge and experience to guide you through the process.
+- Provide you with experienced legal representation: We understand immigration law, and we will use that knowledge and experience to guide you through the process.

-- Explain your Green Card options: We will explain your Green Card options and review them with you to help you decide which option works best for you and your situation.
+- Explain your legal options: We will explain your options and review them with you to help you decide which option works best for you and your situation.

-- Advise you as a permanent resident: There are laws you must follow as a permanent resident.
+- Provide legal advice: There are laws you must follow as a permanent resident.
 We can advise you when you have a question or are unsure about a law.

 - Provide a path to citizenship: A Green Card allows you to apply for citizenship after residing in the United States continuously for three years.
 We can help you navigate the citizenship process as well.

-Consult a Green Card Attorney in Scottsdale, AZ Today
+Consult a Green Card Law Firm in Scottsdale, AZ Today

-The Green Card process can seem daunting, but New Frontier Immigration Law can assist you in becoming a permanent resident.
-You may have frustrations about the process, and you may even fear deportation.
+The immigration and naturalization process can seem daunting, but New Frontier Immigration Law can help you achieve your immigration dreams.
+You may have frustrations about the process, and you may even require deportation defense.
 That’s why we want to help you get through the process of obtaining your Green Card every step of the way.

 Obtaining a Green Card is important to you, and it’s important to us that your application is accurate and includes all the necessary information.
-To get started with a strategic session and discuss working with our Green Card attorney in Scottsdale, AZ, contact us today.
+To get started with a strategic session and discuss working with our immigration team, contact us today.